'A Night at the Museum' - Postponed until further notice

 Welcome to the Channel Museum

-We tell the many, varied, and quirky stories of the D'Entrecasteaux Channel region of Southern Tasmania.
+We celebrate the cultural heritage of the D'Entrecasteaux Channel region of Southern Tasmania.

 Located just 20 km south of Hobart, the museum welcomes independent travellers, tour groups, and cruise ship visitors.